Stake

 The stake or rollbit plinko brand-choice question depends on how much non-Plinko play factors into the decision.

-Stake launched in 2017 with multi-year continuous track record (longest in our audit set).
+Stake launched in 2017 with multi-year continuous track record (longest in operator coverage).
 Rollbit has shorter but consistent multi-year operations.

 The history-edge category goes to Stake.
 Both brands are credible operators.